oneTRANSPORT/android-one-transport-sdk/extras/documentation/local_cache.md

 typical Android pattern is implemented where a SQLite database is wrapped by a Content Provider, using a Sync Adapter to refresh the content when needed.

-There is also a class of mainly static helper routines which can return resource objects if you would prefer not to work with content provider URLs and database cursors.
+There is also a class of static helper routines which can return resource objects if you would prefer not to work with content provider URLs and database cursors.

 ## Content helper classes